The Variable Transportation Forms for this year are now available for download.

-The deadline for NEW applications is June 1st, to ensure transportation can begin on the first day of school in September.
+The deadline for NEW applications has been extended to June 12th to ensure transportation can begin on the first day of school in September.
 The application form and transportation schedule calendar can be found on the right-hand module.
 Samples of how to fill out these documents are also included.
-For renewals, please refer to procedures under the policy.
+For renewals, please refer to “procedures” under the policy.

 Frequently Asked Questions

 Q. What is Variable Transportation?

 A. OSTA provides transportation services to eligible students based on the address used at the school for registration purposes.
 The schedule must be consistent 5 days per week.
 Variable Transportation is when OSTA provides transportation services to students who have a joint custody/access arrangement and whose two homes meet all eligibility requirements.
 Custody/access arrangements sometimes vary in different families and different transportation schedules may be required.
 However, the schedule must be consistent on a weekly or bi-weekly basis.

 Q. Why is the OSTA creating a new policy to transport students to two homes?